lofcz/MimeTypeCore/README.md

 ## Contributing

 To contribute, check the [mapping](https://github.com/lofcz/MimeTypeCore/blob/master/MimeTypeCore/MimeTypeCore/MimeTypeMapMapping.cs) file for the hardcoded mappings, and add new entries.
 Please follow the code style and alphabetical ordering.
 Magic headers can be contributed to [this](https://github.com/lofcz/MimeTypeCore/blob/master/MimeTypeCore/MimeTypeCore/MimeTypeMapMagicBytes.cs) file.
+If you are touching anything beyond that, provide relevant [test cases](https://github.com/lofcz/MimeTypeCore/tree/master/MimeTypeCore/MimeTypeCore.Tests).
+Thank you.

 ## License